 SOUTH KOREA TRAVEL COSTS

-Travel cost in South Korea can be a mixed bag as its definitely much pricier than most of Southeast Asia, but still somewhat cheaper than Japan.
+Travel costs in South Korea can be a mixed bag as it's definitely much pricier than most of Southeast Asia, but still somewhat cheaper than Japan.
 We have found that if you can curb your accommodation cost and refrain from frequenting restaurants daily you can travel on a surprisingly tight budget.
 The standard of accommodation is generally high at a competitive price point and if you want to get an idea of how much we spend travelling South Korea see our Budget Report section.

 SOUTH KOREA TRAVEL TIPS

 Transport from one place to the next is fairly easy in Korea and is efficient and affordable.
-In larger cities, there are well established public transport systems and although Google Maps is not available you can use the local alternative, Naver, to get around.
-We advise checking bus, boat and train schedules ahead of time using BookAway or 12Go website.
+In larger cities, there are well-established public transport systems and although Google Maps is not available you can use the local alternative, Naver, to get around.
+We advise checking bus, boat, and train schedules ahead of time using BookAway or 12Go website.
 Skyscanner.com or Kiwi.com are handy tools for finding great flight deals.

 SIGHTS & HIGHLIGHTS OF SOUTH KOREA